influxdata/docs-v2/content/enterprise_influxdb/v1.9/tools/influx_inspect.md

 ### `report-disk`

-Use the `report-disk` command to review disk usage by shards and measurements for TSM files in a specified directory.
-Useful for determining disk usage for capacity planning and identifying which measurement or shard is using the most space.
-The default location is `~/.influxdb/data/`.
+Use the `report-disk` command to review TSM file disk usage per shard and measurement in a specified directory.
+Useful for capacity planning and identifying which measurement or shard is using the most disk space.
+The default directory path `~/.influxdb/data/`.

 Calculates the total disk size by database (`db`), retention policy (`rp`), shard (`shard`), tsm file (`tsm_file`), and measurement (`measurement`).